 The documentation for an RMA may be insufficient, and you do not know what to do with the items on the shelf.
-Is the product defective in any way, or can we take it back to the warehouse?
+Is the product defective, or can we return it to the warehouse?
 Who should credit the goods?
 Have the customer received a replacement/replacement?
 Should the product be returned to the supplier for repair?
 The questions can be many.

-The above scenarios can lead to cases falling between two chairs.
-Suddenly the customer jerks for an answer to the RMA-case, and we rush to handle the issue in a hurry, with the risk of overseeing something or making some mistake.
-This hasty processing can cause inventories not to match and customers not being adequately compensated for their returns.
-The returns risk not undergoing the necessary checks before returning to the warehouse.
+The above scenarios can lead to cases of falling between two chairs.
+Suddenly the customer jerks for an answer to the RMA case, and we rush to handle the issue in a hurry, with the risk of overseeing something or making some mistake.
+This hasty processing can cause inventories not to match and customers not to be adequately compensated for their returns.
+The returns risk of not undergoing the necessary checks before returning to the warehouse.
 When the customer subsequently contacts the company, there may be doubts about the course of events, with which misunderstandings may arise.

 Today, many companies handle this documentation via spreadsheets or the like.
-This method might be sufficient and can meet the requirements required by ISO 9001 / ISO 13485.
+This method might be sufficient and meet the requirements of ISO 9001 / ISO 13485.
 However, this method is a time-consuming job and rarely very effective.
 There is an increased risk of mistakes and a risk that the overview will be insufficient.

 How Wismatix QMS can help you

-A better method is to let a database system handle the RMA-cases.
-This method highly reduces the risk of mistakes while always maintaining an excellent overview, regardless of the number of cases.
+A better method is to let a database system handle the RMA cases.
+This method reduces the risk of mistakes while always maintaining an excellent overview, regardless of the number of cases.
 You will also have far better opportunities to compile statistics so that you can use this knowledge to reduce the number of RMA returns in the future.

-At Wismatix, we have many years of practical experience setting up processes for easy handling of returned goods and repairs.
-We have integrated this experience in the RMA module of Wismatix QMS.
+At Wismatix, we have many years of practical experience setting up processes for easily handling returned goods and repairs.
+We have integrated this experience into the RMA module of Wismatix QMS.
 With this module, you get a return management tool that works even on a busy day and ensures full traceability and statistics.
 You can use the statistics to reduce the number of returned items in the future, thereby saving time, improving customer satisfaction, and minimizing the company’s return costs.